a2i2/addon-example/README.md

 [![GitHub Activity][commits-shield]][commits]

 This add-on subscribes to events on the Home Assistant websocket and pushes them to a Google Cloud Pub/Sub topic.
+Messages are associated with a `home_id` that is used to distinguish between different Home Assistant installations.

 ## Authors & contributors